 For anyone who wants a beautiful summer shoe that can still handle variable terrain and weather, the Paniolo is a great one to consider.
 The saddle-inspired stitching on the footbed is eye-catching and also helps supply some internal traction.
-This flip-flop dried quickly, broke in easily, and is highly durable — a reliable option for the fashionista in all of us.
+This flip flop dries quickly, breaks in easily, and is highly durable — a reliable option for the fashionista in all of us.

 Who doesn't love a gorgeous summer shoe that will get better-looking and more comfortable the longer you wear it?

 The Paniolo isn't the kind of shoe that's squishy and welcoming right from the get-go.
 The toe post takes some breaking in, and the footbed takes time to mold to your feet and get soft.
-And even then, this won't ever be a pillowy-feeling shoe like the OluKai Ohana, our top scorer for comfort.
+And even then, this won't ever be a pillowy-feeling shoe like the OluKai Ohana, our Best Buy for Comfort.
 But for those that like a firmer footbed and can be patient with the time that leather takes to get lush, this flip will mold to your feet and heart.

 While not as plush as other flips in our review, the Paniolo is still comfortable and gets more welcoming the longer you wear it.

 Support & Stability

-While not an overly supportive sandal, the Paniolo is decently firm and stable.
+This isn't an overly supportive sandal, but it's decently firm and stable.
 We would have awarded it higher scores if the straps had been more snug instead of stretching out a bit with wear.
-This was a common issue we saw mentioned in other buyer reviews online, some people claiming their straps stretched so much as to render the sandal unwearable.
+This issue is mentioned often in other buyer reviews online, some people claiming their straps stretched so much as to render the sandal unwearable.
 That certainly wasn't our experience, at least in our time with the Paniolo, but the straps are noticeably looser than many other models we tested.

 While the Paniolo provides decent support and stability, it isn't overly impressive.